Migraine and Psychiatric Comorbidity: Diagnostic and Treatment Issues

 Treatment and management

 Pharmacological management of comorbid psychiatric disorders may involve administering a single agent for both migraine and the comorbid disorder or using separate agents for each condition.
 In clinical practice, monotherapy usually is unrealistic because of differing efficacy and dosing profiles by condition.
-Preventive migraine medications (eg, propranolol(Drug information on propranolol), amitriptyline(Drug information on amitriptyline), sodium valproate(Drug information on valproate)) are indicated for patients with 4 or more headache days per month or significant functional impairment.
+Preventive migraine medications (eg, propranolol, amitriptyline, sodium valproate) are indicated for patients with 4 or more headache days per month or significant functional impairment.

 Regarding antidepressants, SSRIs are not efficacious for migraine prevention and SNRIs have not been sufficiently evaluated in large controlled trials.24 The TCA amitriptyline is the only antidepressant or anxiolytic with strong evidence of effectiveness for migraine prevention, but the dosage required to treat affective disturbance is much higher than that used for migraine and often causes sedation and weight gain.25 As such, pharmacological management of migraine and psychiatric disorders typically requires separate agents by condition, in which case, the prescribing physician should be attentive to potential drug interactions and consider using a “staggered” initiation.